neherlab/tidy-tree/README.md

 - All input sequences
 - All lineage founder sequences
 - Tree topology reflecting both within-lineage relationships and between-lineage relationships

-## Limitations and Considerations

-1. **Alignment quality**: The quality of the output tree depends heavily on the quality of the input alignment

-2. **Sequence count**: Each lineage should have at least one sequence (plus founder and child founders) to build a subtree.
-Lineages with fewer than 3 total sequences will be skipped.

-3. **Grafting approach**: The current grafting method replaces founder sequence leaves in parent trees with their corresponding subtrees.
-This is a simplified approach and may not be biologically optimal in all cases.

-4. **Branch lengths**: Branch length interpretation may be complex due to the stitching process.
-Consider this when interpreting divergence times.

 ## Troubleshooting